Corps Rhenania Heidelberg: Rhenania IV

 Collegiate Associations).
 After the finalization of termination of the KSCV also Corps Rhenania decided to suspend.
 Participation at the Heidelberger SC-Kameradschaft (SC-Comradeship of Heidelberg) "Axel Schaffeld" was retained and limited financial contribution; the participation was ceased by the end of World War II in 1945.
 Different from other university cities there were no personnel or organizational interfaces between comradeships' and Corps.

 The celebration for the 100 year anniversary by the Alte Herren in 1949 took place within a frame appropriate to the circumstances of the post war time.
 Shapes of the previous Corps Rhenania in correlation with new approaches for contemporary collegiate cohabit were led by the Rheinländerkreis (Rhinland circle) which was sponsored by the "Verein Heidelberger Rhenanen" (Association of Heidelbergian Rhenanians) in the same year.
-On May 3, 1951 the decision was made to take over the "Rheinländerkreis" by the Alte Herren of Rhenania, leading to the reconstitution of Corps Rhenania.
+On 3 May 1951 the decision was made to take over the "Rheinländerkreis" by the Alte Herren of Rhenania, leading to the reconstitution of Corps Rhenania.
 In the 1950s Rhenania was the initiator of establishing the "Heidelberger Interessengemeinschaft (HIG)" (Heidelbergian Community of Interest), a special purpose association for measure batting fraternities in Heidelberg.
 Due to a separate agreement between the SC and the university the breach of who with the HIG in 1958 was inevitable.
 Since then the SC has been going its own ways.

+Symbols

+Corps Rhenania Heidelberg's motto is Virtuti semper corona!.
+Its heraldic motto is Gladius ultor noster!.
+Its colors are blue, red, and white.